Elegua: Who is it? How to take care of it, history and more

 Omoni Alagwana komamakeña irawo e.

-Translation: The business is before your children, today we pray that you do not follow the problems that the stars / the sky send us.
-The business if it exists, it is present.
+The business is before its children, today we pray that the problems that the stars/heaven send us do not continue.
+The business does exist, it is present.
 Eshu has been appeased.
-It's good for this land and its children today
+He is good for this land and for its children today.

 The authority, I pay tribute to Òrìsà.